mcjauregui72/FilmDatabase/README.md

 ![readme18](graphics/readme18.png)

-To allow users of our movie recommendation engine to search for films based on keywords, we decided to include in our SQL database a ‘keywords’ field from the ‘en_movies’ dataset we’d created from the original ‘movies’ and ‘crew’ data files.
+To allow users to search for films based on keywords, a 'keywords' field from the 'en_movies' dataset (created from the original 'movies' and 'crew' data files) had to be included in the SQL database.

-The for loop-json.loads() process once again helped us isolate (keyword) ‘id’ and (keyword) ‘name’ from the source data and update them to the ‘ids_keyword’ set we defined.
-Again, we exported the resulting data frame, ‘keywords_df’ to a .csv file for import into our SQL database.
+The for loop-json.loads() process helped isolate (keyword) ‘id’ and (keyword) ‘name’ from the source data for the ‘ids_keyword’ set defined.
+Again, the resulting data frame, ‘keywords_df’ was exported as a .csv file for import into the SQL database.

 ![readme19](graphics/readme19.png)